HubReb/EPiQ-A/src/anwser_extraction/README.md

 * transformers.DistilBertForQuestionAnswering, or
 * transformers.BertForQuestionAnswering

-* (maybe)This model can answer "yes/no questions" with a sentence instead of "yes/no" answers, thus we might also solve this problem.
+* (maybe)This model can answer "yes/no questions" with a sentence instead of "yes/no" answers, thus we might also solve this problem.<br>

 Idea:
 * Evaluation: Macro-averaged F1 score im SQuAD / Jaccard-Index on Token-Overlap